XInTheDark/PVplayer/README.md

 ### Sample usage
 ```
 cd src/engine
-python3 engine_main.py
+python3 main.py
 ```

 ### Building
-A shell script for building an executable for the engine (on Linux-based systems) is available at `engine_build.sh`, which uses pyinstaller.
-To build a faster executable (especially at startup), use `engine_build_fast.sh` instead.
+A shell script for building an executable for the engine (on Linux-based systems) is available at `build.sh`, which uses pyinstaller.
+To build a faster executable (especially at startup), use `build_fast.sh` instead.
 The scripts can be slightly modified for building on Windows as well.

 ### Configuration